Michael A. Taylor Player Props: Twins vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 23rd in MLB with a collective 8.3 strikeouts per nine innings.
+- The Diamondbacks pitching staff ranks 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Diamondbacks have the 24th-ranked team ERA across all MLB pitching staffs (4.61).
+- The Diamondbacks have a 4.60 team ERA that ranks 24th among all league pitching staffs.

-- The Diamondbacks rank 21st in baseball in home runs surrendered (134 total, 1.2 per game).
+- The Diamondbacks rank 21st in baseball in home runs given up (137 total, 1.2 per game).

-- The righty last pitched on Sunday against the Seattle Mariners, when he tossed five innings, allowing three earned runs while giving up seven hits.
+- The righty last appeared on Tuesday against the San Francisco Giants, when he threw 6 2/3 innings, allowing two earned runs while giving up five hits.

-- In 18 games this season, the 34-year-old has a 3.40 ERA and 9.3 strikeouts per nine innings, while giving up a batting average of .214 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.